rajware/rajware.github.io/content/homepageslides/Two/index.md

  # - title: Services
  #   url: /services
 ---
-We deliberately focus on a few selected subjects for our training and consulting.
-Currently, our focus is on Docker and Kubernetes - powerful, extensible open source technologies adopted by major cloud partners.
+We specialise in a few select subjects for our training and consulting.
+Currently, our focus is on open source container and orchestration technologies, such as Docker, Podman, Kubernetes, OpenShift and Helm.